NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 # Transactions

 The transactions page lists all of the project's transactions.
-The transactions page can be accessed by choosing the "Transactions" tab at the top of the dashboard or by choosing "View All Data Upload Transactions" in the first panel of the dashboard.
+The transactions page can be accessed by choosing the Transactions tab at the top of the dashboard or by choosing "View All Data Upload Transactions" in the first panel of the dashboard.

 [![GDC Submission Transactions](images/GDC_Submission_Transactions_2.png)](images/GDC_Submission_Transactions_2.png "Click to see the full image.")